Joseph-33/GraspTools/README.md

 Each configuration list is sorted to ensure the same order of configurations will appear for slightly different CSF files for easy comparison.

 ## Rmix layers
-Will remove all csfs from the file rcsf.inp that are not inside the list orblayers.
+Will remove all csfs from the file rcsf.inp where a subshell in the list orblayers is not present.
 (Optional combine the list rcsfrmix.out with rcsf.inp) output is rcsflastlay.out.
 Remember to run rcsfblock afterwards.

 ## DF orbital optimisation assistant (orbital_reoptimisation.sh)